juntbr/coinsmart-challenge/README.md

 Then I would add: <br /> ● I can interact with received messages in a channel and reply to them.
 Actually this is a really cool feature to develop.

-I could also improve web perfomance, however the google lighouse score for the website it's good, almost 90 points.
+I could also improve web perfomance, however the google lighthouse score for the website it's good, almost 90 points.